SamkHarks/deno-question-app/README.md

 ## Description of the app

-This is a simple quiz app where you can answer questions created by other users.
+This is a simple multiple-page application (MPA), quiz app where you can answer questions created by other users.
 You can also create your own questions for other users.

 ## Running the app